2018–19 Bosnia and Herzegovina Football Cup

 The 2018–19 Bosnia and Herzegovina Football Cup was the 23rd edition of Bosnia and Herzegovina's annual football cup, and the eighteenth season of the unified competition.
-The winner qualified to the 2019–20 UEFA Europa League qualifying round.
+The winner qualified for the 2019–20 UEFA Europa League qualifying round.

 FK Željezničar Sarajevo were the defending champions, but they got eliminated by NK Široki Brijeg in the first round.
 FK Sarajevo won the cup after beating Široki Brijeg in the final.

 Participating teams

-The following teams took part in the 2018–19 Bosnia and Herzegovina Football Cup.
+The following teams participated in the 2018–19 Bosnia and Herzegovina Football Cup.